tsar-boomba/megalo/README.md

 ## OpenAPI Support

 Megalo now has support for defining OpenAPI Documentation in your code. check out `openApiExample.ts` for a small example of using it.
+You can check out the [example deployment](https://tsar-boomba-megalo.deno.dev/swagger).

 ## Notes